San Diego Elder Abuse Lawyer

 The increasing population of aging Americans is a demographic change never before seen in this country.
 The large number of baby-boomers who are entering assisted living and nursing care facilities is growing every day.
 Thus, California enacted a powerful set of laws to help prevent abuse and neglect to its seniors.
 California’s elder abuse statute PC 368 applies to any harm to any person age 65 or older.

 There are several criminal laws that can bring felony charges for elder abuse.
 Additionally, there are many civil penalties that protect vulnerable elders from neglect and harm from their caregivers.
 Facing a charge or investigation of elder abuse is a devastating experience.
 Usually, the parties involved are related in some form or another, and therefore, the situation is emotionally charged.
 Often an older individual will have a 24-hour care provider who assists with medical and daily living needs.
 Facing accusations of elder abuse can be overwhelming.
-Experience and understanding of the laws from an elder abuse attorney can help guide anyone who has never been involved in the legal system before.
+Experience and understanding of the laws from a San Diego elder abuse attorney can help guide anyone who has never been involved in the legal system before.

 Quite often, the loved ones and family members of abused elders seek justice by pursuing a civil lawsuit against the perpetrator.
 If you or your organization has been the target of a civil action from someone alleging elder abuse, the Law Office of George Gedulin can represent you.
 Our San Diego elder abuse lawyers crafts strong, informed, and personalized defense strategies for every case we take on.

 Defending a Civil Claim Under the Elder Abuse Act

 In order to qualify for a civil elder abuse cause of action under the Elder Abuse Act, the plaintiff must prove that you, the defendant, had care or custody of the elder and that you accepted total responsibility for the elder’s basic care needs.